 Korean Dessert Culture: Bingsu, Patbingsu, and Sweet Treats Guide

 Picture this: You've spent a glorious day exploring Gyeongbokgung Palace, danced your heart out at a K-pop concert, or perhaps walked hand-in-hand with your significant other down a cherry blossom-lined street straight out of a K-drama.
-Now, the Seoul sun is beaming, or maybe a chilly winter breeze is nipping at your nose, and you're craving something that will instantly transport you to a state of pure, sugary bliss.
+Now, the Seoul sun is beaming, or maybe a chilly winter breeze is nipping at your nose, and you're craving something that'll instantly transport you to a state of pure, sugary bliss.
 What's the answer?
 Korean desserts, of course!

 Bingsu: The Icy Crown Jewel of Korean Desserts

 If you're new to Korean desserts, Bingsu (빙수) is probably the first thing you'll hear about, and for good reason!
-It's not just a dessert; it's an experience, especially during Korea's hot summer months.
+It's not just a dessert — it's an experience, especially during Korea's scorching hot summer months.
 Imagine finely shaved ice, often made from frozen milk rather than just water, piled high with an array of delectable toppings.
 It's creamy, refreshing, and surprisingly light – perfect for cooling down after a day of sightseeing.

 Patbingsu: The OG Bingsu